Sathurshan03/Island-City-Generation-2AA4/README.md

 #### Grid-Based Mesh
 ```
 cd generator
-java -jar generator.jar sample.mesh -grid [-width] [-height]
+java -jar generator.jar sample.mesh -grid [-width] [-height] [-spacing]
 ls -lh sample.mesh
 ```
-`width` and `height` default is 500px and are optional to change in the command line.
+`width` and `height` default is 500px while `spacing` default is 20 and are optional to change in the command line.
+Note that the minimum spacing is 10.

 Example: `java -jar generator.jar sample.mesh -grid -width 400 -height 400`